How cold is TOO cold for your rabbit?

 Despite the cold weather, rabbits still require proper ventilation, such as provided by the all-wire design of our Supreme Rabbit Cages.
 It is important, if rabbits are housed solely outside, that there be at least three of the four sides of their housing protected from the outside elements.
 This could be more permanent hutch-type housing, such as wood or metal surrounding the cages, or something less permanent, such as tarps or plastic sheeting.
 Regardless, it is important to make sure that the rabbits are unable to reach the outside material and chew on it.
 Failure to do so can result in fatal consequences.
 For example, pressure treated wood and plastic can permanently damage a rabbit’s digestive system.
 As rabbits are prey animals, it is also recommended that a tarp or canvas cover be available to roll down over the rabbit cages at night, to preserve warmth, and to protect them against potential predators.

 Water need to be regularly checked, to make sure they are not frozen.
-It is often easier to use crocks that can easily be switched out when they freeze, such as our EZ crocks.
+It is often easier to use Heated water bottles that can easily be plugged in to prevent freezing.
 Use caution when using water bottles, as the metal drinking mechanisms inside the tubes can freeze solid, preventing the rabbit from getting any water when they go to drink.
 Drinking enough water is vital to rabbits housed outdoors.
 If they are not drinking, they will not eat, and eating is what keeps their metabolism going and helps them stay warm enough.
 In temperatures of freezing or below, rabbits living entirely outdoors may benefit from a nest box or an edible hay structure designed for small animals.

 Pros of Outdoor-Only Housing: